Barring Patrons - Updated Feb 21, 2025 by Smith

 Teacher Cards

-The service the library provides to teachers is separate from the issuing of teacher cards.
+The services the library provides to teachers is separate from the basic privileges granted by the Teacher Cards.
 Each library can determine the level of service provided to teachers.
-Some libraries pull collections and check things out in advance to speed pick up.
-Some libraries deliver materials.
+For example, some libraries pull collections and check things out in advance to speed pick up.
+Other libraries deliver materials.

 Deposit Sites

-Some libraries also provide deposit collections to day care centers.
+Some libraries also provide deposit collections to day care centers or nursing homes.
 These same rules apply to sites serving any age group.

 The rules for any user with the profile of DEPOSIT are: